Was the General Worker Right to Refuse the Task? Seeking Advice on Possible Dismissal

 Abdul Basit

-Dear Seniors, we are in receipt of a complaint against a general worker in the admin department of the hospital who was also provided with room accommodation for a night stay at the hospital.
-He was informed by the night administrator regarding an incident on 14 March about leakage of water from the sewerage line on the 2nd-floor patient ward area of the hospital.
-But he immediately refused to attend to the complaint and told him that it was not his job to perform.
+We have received a complaint regarding a general worker in the admin department of the hospital who was provided with room accommodation for a night stay at the hospital.
+The worker was informed by the night administrator about an incident on 14 March concerning a leakage of water from the sewerage line on the 2nd-floor patient ward area of the hospital.
+However, he immediately refused to attend to the complaint and stated that it was not his responsibility to handle.

-Being the general worker at the hospital with night accommodation at the hospital, he was supposed to perform the required tasks and solve the problem.
-Please respond to the above query: was the worker's refusal justified?
-And what action can be taken against the worker?
-The admin dept is no more in the mood to keep the worker after this incident.
-Your expert views are requested.
-Will his removal be justified?
-There was one more incident earlier of the same nature.
+As a general worker at the hospital with night accommodation, he was expected to carry out the necessary tasks and address the issue.
+We seek your response to the following query: was the worker's refusal justified?
+What actions can be taken against the worker?
+The admin department is inclined towards dismissing the worker following this incident.
+Your expert opinions on whether his removal would be warranted are requested.
+It is worth noting that there was a previous incident of a similar nature.

 Madhu.T.K

 This is a serious dereliction of duty.
 You should take action against the worker.
-Being a general worker he is expected to do all administration related work which will include attending leakage from the sewage line.
-To start with, you can suspend him from work pending enquiry.
-This should be communicated to him in writing with reason for suspension as dereliction of duty.
-Then prepare a charge sheet with detailed incident, with date and time, his reaction when he was informed of the water seepage.
+Being a general worker, he is expected to handle all administration-related tasks, which include attending to issues like leakage from the sewage line.
+To start with, you can suspend him from work pending an inquiry.
+This should be communicated to him in writing, with the reason for suspension being dereliction of duty.
+Then prepare a charge sheet detailing the incident, including the date and time, and his reaction when informed of the water seepage.
 He should be asked to show cause why action should not be taken against his gross dereliction of duty within three days.
-Ask him to submit the reply in writing and warn that if he does not reply within the stipulated time, it would be construed that he is accepting the charges and any punishment as deemed fit by the management shall be taken against him without further notice.
-If he gives reply find whether he is right or the reasons for not attending the work was satisfactory.
-If he is right, then withdraw the suspension order.
-If the reply is not satisfactory, declare a domestic enquiry to enquire further into the incident and take a call.
-For this, you will have to appoint an Enquiry Officer.
-Some formalities are there in association with conducting an enquiry.
-But without following these you cannot dismiss an employee, and if you dismiss without following these formalities, there is every chance that the employee would come back to your hospital.
+Ask him to submit the reply in writing and warn that if he does not reply within the stipulated time, it will be construed that he is accepting the charges, and any punishment deemed fit by the management shall be taken against him without further notice.

 Dinesh Divekar